 Students may not give medications until they have been checked off by their faculty, have achieved the minimum score requirements on Medication Administration Competency Assessment and have read, signed and uploaded the DUN Medication Administration Safety Contract to Canvas.
 After checkoff, students may only give medications if supervised by their clinical instructor, GTA (Graduate Teaching Assistant), preceptor, or unit registered nurse.
-Additionally, students must complete a patient specific DUN Medication Administration Documentation Form prior to administration of the medication in the clinical setting.
+Additionally, Junior I through Senior I level students must complete a patient specific DUN Medication Administration Documentation Form prior to administration of the medication in the clinical setting.
 Failure to adhere to this policy may result in clinical failure.